Why everybody loves kalamata olives and their best uses

 Crunchy olive sourdough

-Mount Zero’s pitted kalamata olives are the key ingredient in Tivoli Road Bakery’s iconic olive sourdough.
-If you’re making any type of olive bread or focaccia at home it’s such a great time saver to seek out olives already pitted so you don’t have to perform the fiddly and messy task of removing the pits yourself.
-You’ll also need to pick up black olive tapenade, lemon pressed extra virgin olive oil and green hardy mammoth olives to nail James’ olive sourdough recipe.
+Mount Zero’s organic pitted kalamata olives are the key ingredient in Tivoli Road Bakery’s iconic olive sourdough.
+If you’re making any type of olive bread or focaccia at home, it’s a great time saver to seek out olives already pitted so you don’t have to perform the fiddly and messy task of removing the pits yourself.
+You’ll also need to pick up black olive tapenade, lemon pressed extra virgin olive oil and pitted green manzanilla olives to nail James’ olive sourdough recipe.

 Pepperonata, a taste of Italy